Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

     - move work between releases
     - move planned items around ignoring releases

-- **Sprint backlog**" lets managers review work in a release and its sprint, or for a single sprint.
-This view displays all the planned items in a release and its sprints so that the project manager can:
+- **Sprint backlog**: lets managers review work in a release and its sprint, or for a single sprint.
+This view displays all the planned items in a release and its sprints so that the product owner or manager can:

     - assign work between sprints in a release
     - focus on a single sprint (if desired)